krlmlr/r-appveyor/README.md

 - `R_CHECK_ARGS`: Arguments passed to `R CMD check`, defaults to `--no-manual --as-cran`.
 - `PKGTYPE`: Passed as `type` to `install.packages()`, `remotes::install_deps()` and `devtools::install_deps()`.

-Currently, all builds use the `--no-multiarch` switch for checking, and all vignettes (and the `VignetteBuilder` entry in `DESCRIPTION`) are removed prior to building (due to the absence of pandoc and LaTeX which are likely to be needed).
+Currently, all vignettes (and the `VignetteBuilder` entry in `DESCRIPTION`) are removed prior to building (due to the absence of pandoc and LaTeX which are likely to be needed).

 Artifacts